It's Awfully Bad for Your Eyes, Darling

-It's Awfully Bad for Your Eyes, Darling was a BBC television situation comedy which ran for a single series of six episodes in November–December 1971, after a pilot in April 1971.
+It's Awfully Bad for Your Eyes, Darling was a BBC television situation comedy which ran for a single series of six episodes in November–December 1971, after a pilot in April 1971 shown in Comedy Playhouse.

 It was written by Jilly Cooper and Christopher Bond, and was about four posh young women sharing a flat in London.
-They were played by Jane Carr, Joanna Lumley, Elizabeth Knight and Jennifer Croxton; Jeremy Lloyd played a boyfriend.
+They were played by Jane Carr ("Pudding"), Joanna Lumley ("Samantha"), Elizabeth Knight ("Clover") and Jennifer Croxton ("Virginia"); Jeremy Lloyd played a boyfriend.
 The series producer was Leon Thau.

 Only the first episode of the series ("A New Lease") exists in the archives; the pilot and the rest of the series are missing.